Dare (song): Music video

-In the music video for "Dare," Noodle and Ryder are the main focus, with Ryder portrayed as a giant, disembodied head that is kept alive by machinery in Noodle's closet.
+In the music video for "Dare," Noodle and Shaun Ryder are the main focus, with Ryder portrayed as a giant, disembodied head that is kept alive by machinery in Noodle's closet.
 They are shown performing the song, while Russel reads the newspaper on a toilet directly below and 2-D listens into the room by pressing his ear to the floor.
 As the video draws to a close, Ryder awakens in a bed, apparently having dreamt up the entire sequence.
 A voice beside him growls, "Go back to sleep, honey," and Murdoc is revealed to be the speaker; a few seconds after this scene, Murdoc is shown to be waking up in his own bed, albeit seemingly shaken up and gasping for air.
 The music video filmed in June 2005.

 In the commentary, Noodle claims that Murdoc initially protested her doing the entire video by herself, but she countered that she wrote the song and she had seen him show off too much in the "Feel Good Inc." music video.
 Additionally, Noodle adds that Murdoc was asleep in his Winnebago for the entirety of the shoot up until the final scene.

 The video was directed by Jamie Hewlett and Pete Candeland.
 The video was leaked a few days prior to its 17 July 2005 release on the official Gorillaz website.
 The video was later recalled from other websites and the final scene was tweaked slightly; Murdoc's Confederate Naval Jack flag was replaced with that of the Jolly Roger.
 (The version with the Naval Jack is played in some countries, including Canada.)
 The video had its first UK play on Channel 4 on 16 July 2005 at 11.45pm, just hours before its release online.

 This video calls back to classic horror movies.
 In the very beginning of the video the Gorillaz' 'reject false icons' statue is shown, which is Pazuzu, the figurine from The Exorcist (1973) and son of the devil.
 Crows are flying around the building, in a tribute to Alfred Hitchcock's The Birds (1963).
 Shaun Ryder is depicted as a Frankenstein-like monster who is brought to life as the music begins.
 Amongst the contraptions that are part of the life-support system appear to be two Atari joysticks and a Speak & Spell from the early 1980s.
 Ryder's head being kept alive is a reference to the movie The Brain That Wouldn't Die (1962).
 The tube attached to Ryder's cheek switches from side to side as a tribute to the goofs commonly made in early horror movies.
 When we see Russel sitting on the toilet, he is holding a newspaper with a headline that reads CANNIBAL MASSAKREN, the Danish title of Cannibal Holocaust (1980).
-The zoom on Noodle's eye at the end of the video is taken directly from Ringu (1998) and its American remake, The Ring (2002).
+The zoom on Noodle's eye at the end of the video is taken directly from Ring (1998) and its American remake, The Ring (2002).